SwedbankPay/developer.swedbankpay.com/checkout/v3/set-up.md

 This is because tokens are created with their current account settings in mind.

 {% include alert.html type="warning" icon="warning" body="Please note that the
-production and staging environment need seperate tokens." %}
+production and staging environment need separate tokens." %}

 {% include iterator.html next_href="/checkout/v3/"
                          next_title="Start Integrate" %}